 This is not good for a small business with little seed capital.
 Owners should be all in or all out.
 In-betweens are not acceptable, especially at the early stages.

 Lesson: Committed owners have a “we die here” mentality.
-Profiteers have a “I can’t kill myself” mentality.
-Commitment trumps profit always.
+Profiteers have an “I can’t kill myself” mentality.
+Commitment always trumps profit.

 Closing